 - Dive Light (Highly recommended even during the day)

-No wreck penetration dives are allowed unless Wreck Diver and Deep Diver certified and all divers in the group are experienced as a Wreck Diver and Deep Diver and appropriate staging bottles, pony bottles, reels, lines, etc. are used and approved by the Captain.
-Backup printed dive tables are recommended as a backup to your dive computer.
+No wreck penetration dives are allowed unless Wreck Diver and Deep Diver certified and all divers in the group are experienced as a Wreck Diver and Deep Diver and appropriate staging bottles, pony bottles, reels, lines, backup computer, etc. are used and approved by the Captain.

 Reservation and Cancellation Policy